-Eligibility: To be eligible for a full-time assistantship (Fall and Spring only), students must gain admission to graduate study, register and maintain at least nine semester credits of graduate coursework, complete the Free Application for Federal Student Aid (FAFSA), and demonstrate academic progress.
+To be eligible for a full-time assistantship (Fall and Spring only), students must gain admission to graduate study, register and maintain at least nine semester credits of graduate coursework, complete the Free Application for Federal Student Aid (FAFSA), and demonstrate academic progress.
 Full-time assistantships may be awarded for up to two years with recipients working 17.5 hours per week during the regular academic year.
 In return, students receive a $4,000 academic year stipend and a full tuition waiver for up to 9 graduate credits per semester.
-Summer assistantships differ from the above in that they are based on individual departmental work hours needed.
 Assistantships may also be awarded on a part-time basis.
 Interviews for assistantships will occur during Interview Day.